 - Release the button.
 After this, all of the dashboard warning lights would turn on, and the system will start to re-calibrate the meters.

 - Expect that all the dashboard meter's needles would move randomly; after this, the needles would rest on the 0 markers.

 How much does it cost to reset an odometer?

-- The cost of repairing can run as high as $200 – $500 if you visit a mechanic, and you must decide whether this is the right option for you or not.
-When your odometer ceases to work, most people assume they must replace the unit, which can get quite expensive.
+- Visiting a mechanic can cost you as much as $200 - $500, and you need to decide if this is the right option for you.
+If your odometer stops working, most people assume they have to replace it, which can get quite expensive.

 When can you reset your odometer?

 - While each state has its own individual statute, federal law prohibits disconnecting, resetting, or altering a vehicle's odometer with the intent to change the number of miles indicated.
 If the odometer mileage is incorrect, the law requires a statement to that effect to be furnished on the title to the buyer.